Pratik26198/PG-DAC/CCEE Preparation/DotNet.md

 ---

 ### **Using Scaffold Templates**
-Scaffolding generates CRUD code based on the model.
+-Scaffolding generates CRUD code based on the model.
+-The scaffolder can generate the controller, views (Index, Create, Edit, Details, Delete), and routing setup.

 #### **Steps:**
 1. Right-click on the `Controllers` folder.